null1024/Pico-Game-Controller-cheap/README.md

 ## Features

 7 main gameplay keys, 1 turntable button, and 4 extra keys.
 GPIO pins 2, 4, 6, 8, 10, 12, and 14 are keys 1-7 respectively.
 GPIO 26 is the turntable button.
 GPIO 16, 18, 20, and 22 are the four additional keys.
-The controller will report 12 buttons, but HID button 8 is unused.
+The controller will report 12 buttons, but HID button 8 is unused by default.

-Press the turntable button to move the simulated turntable, which is output as either a joystick position by default or as a mouse movement in keyboard+mouse mode.
+Press the turntable button to move the simulated turntable, which is output as either an analog joystick position by default or as a mouse movement in keyboard+mouse mode.
 The direction toggles between presses.

 Hold key 1 (GPIO 2) while plugging the unit in to enable keyboard+mouse mode.
+Hold key 3 (GPIO 6) while plugging the unit in to enable bi-directional digital turntable mode, which reports a left or right joystick input when the turntable key is pressed.
+Currently, this mode cannot be combined with kb+m mode.
+This does not report a POV hat/d-pad input.
+Hold key 5 (GPIO 10) while plugging the unit in to enable single-input digital turntable mode, which reports HID button 8 when the turntable key is pressed.

 roadmap of planned features: